Off-screen drawing and alias (alpha)

 The alpha version does not support exporting files for embedded use.

-CSV import/export:
+CSV Export/Import:

 The alpha version does not support CSV import/export of aliases.
+This will be addressed in the full version.